rfkinline/BTC-Dashboard/README.md

 <br>Click the "Permissions" tab and change Execute option to "Anyone" and click OK

 ## Install Dependencies
+You can either install dependencies automatically or manually
 ### Automatically Install All Dependencies
 Navigate to the BTC-Dashboard directory in the terminal
 ```shell